FahimJadid/video-stream-backend/Readme.md

 ## Description

 This project is a backend service for a video streaming application.
-It handles user authentication, video uploads, and video streaming.

-## Features

-Sure, here's how you can update the project description to include the new features:

-## Description

-This project is a backend service for a video streaming application.
 It handles user authentication, video uploads, video streaming, and provides additional features for enhanced user interaction.

 ## Features